Swanton Abbot

 c.1904

-Swanton Abbott towermill was 4 storeys high and built of brick c.1845.
-It had 4 double shuttered sails of 9 bays with striking via a rack and pinion.
+Swanton Abbott towermill stood on Hill Common.
+The tower was 4 storeys high and built of brick c.1845.
+It had 4 double shuttered sails, each with 9 bays of shutters struck via a rack and pinion.
 The dome shaped cap was topped with a ball shaped finial and also held an 8 bladed fan.
 The sails powered 2 pairs of stones and a flour mill.
 A portable steam engine in a shed that stood alongside provided addition power in times of low wind.

 Robert Page, son of local farmer John Page (b.1796) married Charlotte, daughter of Benjamin Postle Woollsey of Swafield_watermill and he later left Swanton Abbott to take took over Swafield_mill on the death of Benjamin Woollsey c.1860.